Last updated on January 27, 2025

 Aurelia's Vindicator | Illustration by Victor Adame Minguez

 If you’ve not played with morph cards before, each disguise card has a disguise cost.
-You may cast the disguise card at any time and play it face-down for .
-While face-down, it’s a 2/2 creature with ward 2, no name, and no creature types.
-You can turn it face up at any time by playing its disguise cost.
-Note that turning the disguised creature isn’t classed as casting it or transforming it.
+While face-down, the card has no name and no creature types.
+The action of turning it face up at any time by playing its disguise cost. is not classified as casting it or transforming it.

 You may look at face-down cards you control at any time.
-However, you can’t look at face-down cards your opponents control, and you don’t get to see what your opponent is playing face-down when they cast it for the disguise cost.
+However, you can’t look at face-down cards your opponents control, and you don’t get to see what your opponent is playing face-down when they cast it.

 The History of Disguise in MTG

-Disguise first appeared in Murders at Karlov Manor in 2024, and to date it’s the only set which has had disguise in it.
-MKM includes 36 disguise cards.
-There were also 4 cards with disguise included in the Commander precon decks in Murders at Karlov Manor, all in the Deadly Disguise deck.
+Disguise first appeared in Murders at Karlov Manor in February of 2024, and it has a few Alchemy: Murders at Karlov Manor cards along with three Assassin's Creed cards.
+There were also 4 cards with disguise in the Murders at Karlov Manor Commander precon Deadly Disguise.

 When Can You Disguise?